-Certain parts of your home, such as the boiler, windows and doors, will come with a warranty, and details of any applicable warranties would have been provided when the property was first sold.
+Certain parts of your home, such as the boiler, windows and doors, will come with a warranty, and details of any applicable warranties would have been handed to you when you moved in.
+You'll need to activate any warranties, if not activated already - please do this as soon as possible to avoid any delays should you need to make a claim.